About Bea (short version)

 About Bea (long version)

-Bea is author of Do Good At Work: How Simple Acts of Social Purpose Drive Success and Wellbeing (New York: Morgan James Publishing, 2021) as well as founder and president of VeraWorks, a global firm that advises companies on their social purpose efforts.
-She also gives frequent keynote speeches and teaches corporate social purpose at Georgetown University and the University of Nevada.
+Bea is author of Do Good At Work: How Simple Acts of Social Purpose Drive Success and Wellbeing , which was selected by three-time New York Times bestselling author Adam Grant as a top-30 new book.
+She is also president of VeraWorks, a global firm specializing in workplace purpose, and faculty at Georgetown University and the University of Nevada Las Vegas.

 Bea has twenty years of experience helping to make customer interactions more human, products more inclusive, meetings more meaningful, operations more environmentally sustainable, marketing more charitable and otherwise tilting everyday work toward a meaningful contribution.
 This do-good-at-work practice, termed “job purposing,” is a proven way to heighten workplace productivity, performance, satisfaction and personal wellbeing.
 It also improves business performance.
 Bea’s clients include Aetna, Allstate, Bank of America, Caesars Entertainment, Disney, Eventbrite, FedEx, HP, John Hancock, IBM, Levi’s, PwC, TOMS Shoes and Toyota.

 Bea can be seen drawing cartoons of innocent people anywhere she finds herself or trying to surf the waves of San Clemente, California, where she lives with her husband.